-Scripture makes a clear connection between congregational response to leaders and how it affects a leader’s work.
+There’s a clear connection between congregational response to leaders and how it affects the life of a congregation and a leader’s work.
 “Have confidence in your leaders and submit to their authority, because they keep watch over you as those who must give an account.
 Do this so that their work will be a joy, not a burden, for that would be of no benefit to you” (Hebrews 13:17).

-I often talk with other pastors and can tell you that they battle discouragement in their work.
-Clergy burnout is a serious problem that a pastor’s appreciation month will not correct.
-Of course, this doesn’t mean that an annual reminder to appreciate pastors is a bad idea.
+Pastors often battle discouragement in their work.
+Clergy burnout is a serious problem and we know that a pastor’s appreciation month will not correct it.
+This doesn’t mean that an annual reminder to appreciate pastors is a bad idea.
 But what happens when people don’t take it seriously — or as seriously as a pastor thinks they should?
-Does this set up an opportunity for pastors to arbitrarily measure appreciation or to wrongly focus on being appreciated?
+Is this a set up for pastors to wrongly measure appreciation or to focus too much on being appreciated?

-I pastor a large church and I receive very few cards or expressions of appreciation in relation to pastor’s appreciation month.
+I pastor a large church yet I receive very few cards or expressions of appreciation in relation to pastor’s appreciation month.
 Does this mean I am not appreciated?
 I choose not to see it that way.
-We choose not to promote the occasion and I refuse to measure appreciation by what happens during one month.
-Furthermore, too much focus on being appreciated can be a dangerous trap.
-It’s easy for all of us to feel unappreciated and we must not allow a desire to be appreciated to be an idol.
+We don’t promote the emphasis and I don’t think it’s wise to measure appreciation by what happens during one month.
+Too much focus on being appreciated is a dangerous trap for anyone.
+It’s easy to feel unappreciated but a desire for appreciation can become an idol that controls you in harmful ways.

 Some pastors are given many gifts and cards during pastor’s appreciation month.
-These Churches often put a greater emphasis on the occasion.
-Then when other pastors (whose churches don’t do much for pastors appreciation month), hear about all the appreciation shown to their colleagues, they become tempted to feel unappreciated.
-I realize this scenario cannot be blamed on an effort to encourage pastor appreciation with a special month, but we must be aware of the traps that could be associated with it.
-It’s easy to feel like you are taken for granted in pastoral work.
-And this possibility only increases with the length of one’s tenor because of the old adage, “familiarity breeds contempt.”
+These Churches tend to put a greater emphasis on the occasion.
+But when other pastors (whose churches don’t do much for them), hear about the way others experience appreciation, they’re easily tempted to feel unappreciated.
+I realize this cannot be blamed on an effort to encourage pastor appreciation with a special month.
+Yet we must be aware of the traps associated with it.
+It’s all too common to feel as if you’re taken for granted as a pastor.

-I appreciate encouragement and my work would be a bit harder without it.
-Yet if a leader depends too much on being appreciated and encouraged, he will risk compromise in his leadership.
-The many hours pastors pour into individuals are unseen by most people and frequently invested with little tangible expression of appreciation.
+We all value and need encouragement and my work would be a bit harder without it.
+Yet if a leader depends too much on being appreciated and encouraged, he will risk compromise.
+The many hours pastors pour into individuals are unseen by most people and frequently invested with little tangible appreciation.
 Sometimes this is true because people feel you are supposed to be there for them or they think you’re being paid to help them.
-Others are so consumed with their own problems that they fail to show appropriate appreciation to those who help them.
-Always remember that only one leper returned to our Lord to give glory to God for healing him (see: Luke 17:11-17).
+Others are so consumed with their own problems that they fail to show appropriate gratitude.
+Always remember that only one leper returned to our Lord to give glory to God for healing him (Luke 17:11-17).

-So churches need to be taught to appreciate their leaders (see: Galatians 6:6; I Thessalonians 5:12-13), and leaders must not allow the idol of appreciation to rule their hearts.
-But leaders must guard their hearts when thinking about appreciation.
-Leaders who rely too much on appreciation or approval ratings will be tempted to abrogate their roles when needed most.
-Stay out of leadership if you need the affirmation of others to feel good about yourself.
-Grow in your identity and security in Christ before entering the arena of leadership.
+Churches should be taught to appreciate their leaders and leaders must not allow a desire for appreciation to rule their hearts.
+Leaders who rely too much on being appreciated or on approval ratings will likely abrogate their roles when needed most.
+I recommend that you stay out of leadership if you need the affirmation of others to feel good about yourself.

 Scriptures to protect you from misguided perspective